 9.5 Any updates or revisions to the Multiyear Hydroregulation Study shall be completed at BPA’s sole discretion, including the decision to perform a subsequent Multiyear Hydroregulation Study to incorporate changes in operations.

-10. CONFIDENTIALITY
+10. OPERATIONAL INFORMATION CONFIDENTIALITY AND DISCLOSURE

 BPA considers all prospective operational information associated with the Tier 1 System or any Tier 1 System Resource to be proprietary and business sensitive.
 Such information that is provided by BPA to «Customer Name» or its scheduling agent pursuant to Exhibit L or this Exhibit M shall be treated as confidential by «Customer Name». «Customer Name» and any third parties it has designated to use the POCSA shall execute a POCSA Access and Use Agreement with BPA pursuant to section 5.10 in the body of this Agreement. «Customer Name» shall limit its use of such information to its employees solely for the implementation of the terms of this Agreement.
 BPA reserves the right to withhold such operational information from scheduling agents that BPA determines are significant, active participants in WECC footprint wholesale power or transmission markets and that are not Slice Customers.
 If «Customer Name» enlists the services of a scheduling agent that is not a Slice Customer, then «Customer Name» shall require its scheduling agent to develop systems or procedures that create functional separation between Slice related operational information and the scheduling agent’s marketing functions.

+If «Customer Name» is required by applicable law, rule or regulation, including without limitation state public records laws, or by legal or administrative process to disclose any operational information described in this section 10 of Exhibit M, then «Customer Name» may disclose such operational information in accordance with applicable law; provided, that «Customer Name» shall notify BPA as soon as practicable of a request or requirement received under applicable law and prior to such disclosure.

+11. Monthly and Annual Requirements Slice Output Test and Charges

+11.1 Monthly RSO Test

+At the conclusion of each month during the Fiscal Year BPA shall perform a monthly RSO test that compares: (1) «Customer Name»’s SOER delivered to serve to its actual Total Retail Load plus loss return schedules to Transmission Services (Slice-to-Load) during each month with (2) «Customer Name»’s RSO for each such month.

+If «Customer Name»’s monthly Slice-to-Load does not equal or exceed 85 percent of its RSO for the applicable month, then BPA shall apply a monthly RSO test charge and «Customer Name» shall pay such charge.
+BPA shall calculate «Customer Name»’s monthly RSO test charge by multiplying the applicable monthly Failed RSO Rate by the difference between 85 percent of «Customer Name»’s RSO and its Slice-to-Load.